GRUESOME: Cresskill Woman Slain, Dumped In Overpeck Creek, Daughter And Older Teen In Custody

 Their relationship to one another wasn't immediately clear.

-Anzilotti, whose office is heading the investigation, said he couldn't officially characterize the girl's relationship to the victim because she is a juvenile.
+Anzilotti, whose office is heading the investigation, said he couldn't officially characterize the girl's relationship to the victim because she's a juvenile.

 Both were in custody and being interviewed by detectives Monday morning, with criminal charges against the man and delinquency complaints against the girl forthcoming, the chief said.